thecdil/sediment/_tributaries/atmosphere.md

 Dry silt particles blow into the air and can cause air pollution.
 This has recently become a pertinent concern since 24,000 tons of silt became radioactive after Lake Powell backed up over the tailing pit of an open uranium mill.
 As the lake dries up, radioactive dust may soon begin blowing across the basin.

-{% include feature/image-gallery.html objectid="sediment16" %}
+{% include feature/image-gallery.html objectid="sediment16" caption=false%}